banda44/Quantum_mining/README.md

 Note important after the download the Quantum mining to your computer or laptop.
 C:\Users\inter\Downloads\Quantum_mining-main.zip

-you create sett up the files in another directory
+you should create sett up the files in another directory